 Choosing where to publish can be confusing, particularly for early career researchers.
 In recent years there have been a growing number of new open access journals, many set up by reputable publishers.
 However, there are an increasing number of pay-to publish vanity journals.
 These journals do not have a peer review process or any kind of quality control.
 They request payment for publishing but add no value to your manuscript in return.
 The journal names are often similar to well established journals.

 Publishing in one of these journals can damage the reputation of the researcher and the University.
 It also lends the researchers' and their institutions' reputations to a disreputable publication.
+You have put a lot of work into doing the research

 A few things to bear in mind when choosing an Open Access journal.